joecorcoran/corcoran.online/_drafts/designing-side-effects-persistence.md

 ---

 Web applications that persist data, in 2015, have lots of side-effects.
-When you log on and spout your reckons, your entire social graph *needs* to know.
+When you log on and shout your reckons, your entire social graph needs to know.
+So `create`, `update` and their ilk are often accompanied by code which needs to run right away, but has little relevance within the current context.

-So `create`, `update` and their ilk are often accompanied by lines of code which need to run right away, but have little relevance within the current context.
+## Controller cruft

 Consider the following controller actions for creating and destroying photos.
 There are side-effects for sending emails, sending mobile device push